 “Sandstone is very soft and porous and absorbent, so it has to be sealed; otherwise the first time someone spills wine you’re going to be very unhappy,” says Freed.
-“Slate is super resistant to stains – you can put a burning fire log on it and it won’t damage it – but it does scratch if you’re not careful.
+“Slate is super resistant to stains – but it does scratch if you’re not careful.
 So you pick what issue you want to deal with.”

 As with all flooring, he adds, just make sure that all sealants are zero-VOC; the architect’s go-to choice is AFM Safecoat.

 Resilient Flooring Differences

 One of the most popular areas of the flooring market these days is “resilient flooring” – a category that includes softer options such as linoleum and cork as well as vinyl (also known as polyvinyl chloride or PVC).
 Freed strongly advises clients to skip the vinyl, which is a petroleum product that will off-gas, and instead opt for natural linoleum – which offers most of the same benefits, but not the health-related drawbacks.

 “People confuse vinyl and linoleum, but they’re not at all the same,” says Freed.
 “Linoleum is a natural product made from linseed oil and sawdust.
 It’s your grandmother’s floor, and comes in tiles, planks and solid sheets.”
 It’s naturally antistatic and anti-dust, he adds, so “it’s great for people with allergies.”